Sanlong/HowToDeploy/packstack/answer-packstack-dalmatian.md

 # ['rabbitmq']
 CONFIG_AMQP_BACKEND=rabbitmq

-# IP address of the server on which to install the AMQP service.
+# 消息队列服务器IP | IP address of the server on which to install the AMQP service.
 CONFIG_AMQP_HOST=192.168.0.101

 # Specify 'y' to enable SSL for the AMQP service. ['y', 'n']